ApplauseArchives/Swifjection/README.md

 # Why Swifjection?

+We build **Swifjection** for our use in the first place.
+These are the key points what was our motivation:

+* No need to inherit from `NSObject` in order to inject dependencies
-* It can initialize new instances of `NSObject` subclasses, as well as pure `Swift` classes conforming to `Injectable` protocol
+* To inject *pure* `Swift` types you just to conform to simple `Injectable` protocol
-* Due to previous point, you don't have to bind/register every new class you create, which is helpful in fast growing projects
-* Simple
-* Lightweight
+* No action required to inject `NSObject` sublcasses
+* Clear and simple binding system inspired by Objective-C framework [Objection](https://github.com/atomicobject/objection)
+* Lightweight -- we wanted to avoid unnecessary clutter and made the APIs as simple as possible

 # Installation